wrapl/minilang/docs/library/cbor.rst

    Decode :mini:`Bytes` into a Minilang value,  or return an error if :mini:`Bytes` contains invalid CBOR or cannot be decoded into a Minilang value.

-:mini:`meth cbor::decode(Bytes: address, Globals: function): any | error`
-   Decode :mini:`Bytes` into a Minilang value,  or return an error if :mini:`Bytes` contains invalid CBOR or cannot be decoded into a Minilang value.

-:mini:`meth cbor::decode(Bytes: address, Globals: map): any | error`
-   Decode :mini:`Bytes` into a Minilang value,  or return an error if :mini:`Bytes` contains invalid CBOR or cannot be decoded into a Minilang value.

 :mini:`type cbor::decoder < stream`
    A CBOR decoder that can be written to as a stream and calls a user-supplied callback whenever a complete value is decoded.